Build teams because you need to tap the talents and skills of others to be successful.

 Do you have team members who do not demonstrate a sense to personal accountability?

 You know that each person is accountable for results.

-However, in most team building programs I have conducted, the main problems of members are “other members” who do not have sense to personal accountability.
+However, in most team-building programs I have conducted, the main problems of members are “other members” who do not have a sense of personal accountability.

 The “other members” are always the source of team problems.
 You will discover here various ways that promote accountability.

 Not only that, subscribers to my newsletter will get a copy of the book I am presently writing about personal accountability.

 Here you will find more ideas, tools, and techniques that will help you build teams.

 Let me give you some examples and decide for yourself if any of these can help you.